BarthPaleologue/AssetScattering/README.md

 A procedural asset scattering system built with BabylonJS.
 It can render millions of blades of grass with LoD and cute butterflies.

+The instance buffers are generated using compute shaders when available, otherwise they are generated on the CPU.
+To see the CPU only version, checkout the branch `cpu`.

 ## Online demo

 Main demo with procedural terrain, lod, collisions, butterflies and trees: [here](https://barthpaleologue.github.io/AssetScattering/)